xh2002/CSC4160_FinalProject/demo.md

 "In conclusion, our system demonstrates the following key features:

 Distributed architecture that enables efficient task processing across multiple workers.
-Fault tolerance and auto-recovery, ensuring the system remains robust even in the event of failures.
+Fault tolerance ensuring the system remains robust even in the event of failures.
 Cloud integration that enhances scalability and reliability by leveraging AWS infrastructure.
-As for future improvements, we aim to further optimize intermediate file handling using S3 for enhanced efficiency.
-However, due to access restrictions, this could not be fully implemented in the current project.

 That's all for our demonstration, thank you for watching!"
 ```